|

 and provide the impetus for heightened action to address poverty as a

 central issue of Ghanas development agenda.
+Consequently, the

 Ministry of Local Government and Rural Development, with the support of